AnneZhang13/INFO536/project3/README.md

 * 100 (One Hundred)

 ## Goal
 In this project, you will try a sequence classification task using deep learning.
-A training dataset (which can be found at [Google Drive](https://drive.google.com/open?id=1xfyxupoE1C5z7w1Bn5oPRcLgtfon6xeT)) containing five taxi drivers' daily driving trajectories in 6 months is provided, and the goal is to build deep neural networks to predict which driver a trajectory belongs to using the testing dataset (you can find the testing data test.pkl in the GitHub folder).
+A training dataset (which can be found at [Google Drive](https://drive.google.com/open?id=1xfyxupoE1C5z7w1Bn5oPRcLgtfon6xeT)) containing five taxi drivers' daily driving trajectories in 6 months is provided, and the goal is to build deep neural networks to predict which driver a trajectory belongs to using the testing dataset (you can find a sample testing data test.pkl in the GitHub folder which only contains data for one testing driver for one day).
 You can use Keras or PyTorch for this project.

 ## Project Guidelines